TAG Heuer Calibre 1887 Automatic Chronograph 43mm

 TAG Heuer Calibre 1887

-The nomen, “1887” relates to the year Edouard Heuer patented the oscillating pinion which interfaces with the column wheel.
+The nomen, “1887” relates to the year Edouard Heuer patented the oscillating pinion.

 Since my trip to the production site at La Chaux de-Fonds, the brand has announced that the production of the Calibre 1887 movement is moving to a new facility in Chevenez.
 In addition, the brand has announced a new movement, the Calibre 1969, which features a vertical clutch, a slimmer profile of 6.5mm and an improved power reserve of 70-hours.
 The numbers look impressive and it will be interesting to see this movement appear in future models, priced slightly above the Calibre 1887.

 Numbers are a key element to the success of the TAG Heuer Calibre 1887 Automatic Chronograph 43mm Ref CAR2A10.BA0799.
 It features an impressive specification and is executed to a high standard.
 But, most impressively, the economies of scale allow the brand to TAG Heuer Calibre 1887 Automatic Chronograph 43mm for the modest sum of £4095.
 Bearing in mind it contains an in-house movement featuring a column wheel chronograph, this is very impressive.